msr102087/team_profile_generator/README.md

 ## Tests

 There are three tests associated with this project.
 They can be found in the tests folder located in the repo.
 If you would like to run the tests yourself you may do so by entering in npm test in your command line.
 There are four tests you may run (Employee, Engineer, Intern, Manager).
-You may also watch a video demonstration here.
+You may also watch a video demonstration here:  https://www.youtube.com/watch?v=YIccqsaSwvY

 ## Questions